acailic/acailic.github.io/_notes/aws-cda-review-15.md

 • Policy is deleted if you delete the IAM principal
 ### AWS Directory Services
 - AWS Managed Microsoft AD
-- Create your own AD in AWS, manage users locally, supports MFA
+• Create your own AD in AWS, manage users locally, supports MFA
 • Establish “trust” connections with your onpremise
 AD
 - AD Connector
-- Directory Gateway (proxy) to redirect to onpremise AD
+• Directory Gateway (proxy) to redirect to onpremise AD
-- Users are managed on the on-premise AD
+• Users are managed on the on-premise AD
+• just a proxy
 - Simple AD
-- AD-compatible managed directory on AWS
+• AD-compatible managed directory on AWS
-- Cannot be joined with on-premise AD
+• Cannot be joined with on-premise AD